Services

 Deliverables

-• Concept score report split by DIY consumer and trade audience, with named drivers of acceptance
+• Concept score report split by DIY consumer and trade, with named drivers of acceptance

-• Hands-on usability report with task success rates, time, errors, and named friction
+• Hands-on usability report: task success rates, time, errors, and named friction

 • Packaging assessment with country-specific adaptation recommendations

-• Willingness-to-pay corridor with Van Westendorp and Gabor-Granger reference points, including the private label gap
+• Willingness-to-pay corridor (Van Westendorp and Gabor-Granger), including the private label gap

-• Channel acceptance read covering retailer ranging and wholesaler stocking signals
+• Channel acceptance read on retailer ranging and wholesaler stocking signals

 • Go or no-go recommendation with conditions for go

-• Workshop session with R&D and marketing to translate findings into the launch plan
+• Workshop with R&D and marketing to turn findings into the launch plan

 Dual-audience execution: